 Write down these answers and come up with an action plan.
 If you hate running in the cold, think of ways to not be cold when you run.
-Buy better clothes.
+Buy better clothes (get my winter gear list here).
 Run at different times.
 Warm-up indoors, for example.

 When you have your WILL then you will find your WAY.

 Related: How to Make Running a Habit in 2023

 Now that you have your WHY, it’s time to set a goal that connects to your WHY for the winter.

 Some people may need an ambitious goal like a spring marathon to get them motivated to run in the cold.
 Some people like to run shorter races like 5ks and 10ks to stay focused.
 Other people may need to take the pressure off and focus on easy running and building their base.

 Whatever the goal, set it and don’t forget it.

 “(Whether it is) a spring race or to run a certain number of times per week, check the goal off on a calendar,” explains says Chicago-based running coach Amie Dworecki.
 “This way you aren’t questioning why you are getting up to go run in the cold and dark.
 You have a purpose.

 Many people psych themselves out before even attempting to run in the cold.
 Instead of imagining how miserable running in the winter will be, just do it.